 Medical Review by Consultant Plastic Surgeon, mr Edmund Fitzgerald O'Connor , BSc, MD, MBBS, MRCS, FHEA, FRCS (Plast)

 Tummy tuck surgery, also known as abdominoplasty, is a surgery that can give a firmer, flatter, more defined abdomen by removing loose skin and fat.
 The abdominal muscles can also be tightened and repaired during this procedure.
-It is one of the most popular plastic surgeries in the UK.
+It is one of the most popular plastic surgery operations in the UK.

 What can a tummy tuck achieve?

 The aim of a tummy tuck is to create a smoother abdomen.
 The surgeon does this by removing stubborn fat and loose skin that cannot be lost through exercise and diet alone.

 Patients should be aware, however, that a tummy tuck is not a weight-loss procedure.
 It is most suitable for patients who have excess skin from major weight loss or pregnancy.
 Patients should, therefore, aim to reach their optimal weight before considering having a tummy tuck.

 - Remove loose skin after major weight loss

 - Remove excess skin or fat after a pregnancy